 Where are your HOA management fees going?
-If your homeowners’ association has hired, or is considering hiring, a management company, the first thing you want to know is what are HOA management fees, and what they’re used for.
+If your homeowners’ association is considering hiring a management company, the first thing you want to know is what are HOA management fees and what they’re used for.
 Let’s take a look.

 What You Want to Know about Your Management Company

 You get what you pay for, which is true of most things, including HOA management company services.
 Before you do anything else, find out what any prospective companies bring to the table.
-You’ll want to know what their experience is, how many people are on their team, how many team members will be supporting your HOA, how they communicate, and what services they offer.
-Once you know these things, if you like what they’re offering and how they do business, find out what their fees are.
+You’ll want to know what their experience is.
+Ask how many people are on their team, and how many team members will be supporting your HOA.
+In addition, you will need to know how they communicate and what services they offer.
+Once you know these things, find out what their fees are.

 What Are HOA Management Fees Used For?

 Everyone who has lived in an HOA controlled community knows that there are association dues paid by every resident.
-But if the board of directors consists of volunteers, what do those fees go toward?
-They pay the management company that administers all aspects of your homeowners’ association.
+But, if the board of directors consists of volunteers, what do those fees go toward?
+They pay the HOA management companies that administer all aspects of your homeowners’ association.
 Let’s break it down.

-The management company will take on the majority of the work associated with your HOA, including the daily workload.
-This includes dues collection, bookkeeping, filing, legal documentation, adding and removing residents as they move into and out of the community, invoicing, reporting, and banking.
+- Day to Day Management: First of all, the management company will take on the majority of the work associated with your HOA, including the daily workload.
+This includes dues collection, bookkeeping, filing, and legal documentation.
+In addition, it includes adding and removing residents as they move into and out of the community, invoicing, reporting, and banking.

-The management company takes care of all of the administrative work involved in your HOA including scheduling meetings, meeting notifications, proxies, agendas, and meeting minutes.
+- Administrative Oversight: Secondly, the management company takes care of all of the administrative work involved in your HOA.
+These administrative tasks include scheduling meetings, meeting notifications, proxies, agendas, and meeting minutes.
 They can also create informational newsletters for residents, draw up legal documents, send out letters and notifications, and handle issues related to complaints and rule enforcement.

-Discover the Benefits of the Right HOA Management Company for Yourself
+Discover the Benefits of the Right HOA Management Services for Yourself

-Homeowners associations are in place to help protect a community, to care for the area in and around it, and to maintain or improve the property values of the homes within it.
+Finally, homeowners associations are in place to help protect a community.
+And, they are to care for the area in and around it.
+In addition, they maintain or improve the property values of the homes within it.
 Who does all of this?
 The board may provide governance and oversight, but they can’t do it all.
-The HOA property management company does the bulk of the work to take care of your community, and the fees you pay supports that work.
+The HOA property management company does the bulk of the work to take care of your community, and the fees you pay support that work.

 Did that answer your question, what are HOA management fees?
 Get answers to all of your questions from one of the best management companies in the Vail Valley by contacting our team at Fireside Properties today.